 I’m a sucker for a book with a happy ending.
-I prefer it when things work out the way they’re supposed to, and by supposed to I mean the main character gets what they want and all problems and challenges are resolved.
-You just know life goes on for the characters in a happy and uncomplicated way after the last page is turned.
-I know that it’s fantasy; I don’t care.
-I like the way I feel when everything turns out all right.
+I prefer it when things work out the way they’re supposed to, and by “supposed to,” I mean the main character gets their heart’s desire, and any and all problems are tidily resolved.
+Perfect happiness and a perfect life that lasts forever after the last page is turned.

-I read a myriad of books, both fiction and non-fiction.
-I enjoy the latter – learning new things is cool; did you know that a pineapple is kind of a berry? – but when I’m down in the dumps, I want the former.
-I want the warm fuzzies you get when everything works out in a fictional world.
-I don’t need real life in my escapism, thank you very much.
+I read books all the time, both fiction and non.
+I enjoy the latter well enough and learning new things is a thrill – pineapples are berries – but when I’m down, I want to escape.
+I want the warm fuzzies you don’t get when reading about generals and war.
+I don’t need real-world endings in my escapism, thank you very much.

-The popular fiction books I read vary, from one-hour series romances to three-hour plus tomes but they tend to have satisfying resolutions in common.
-I read others, but those are mostly “should” books that Oprah recommends or that are doing the rounds in popular culture.
+The books I read range from one-hour series romances to multi-hour, complicated efforts but they all have satisfying resolutions in common.
+I read other works of fiction but generally prefer my choices over the “should” books that are doing the rounds.

-I keep most of the books I read.
-I like libraries but ownership of the stories I love seems important to me.
-I no longer let them go; books are not on the list when I’m Marie Kondo-ing my house.
+I keep many of the books I read.
+I like libraries but owning the stories I love feels important to me; books are not on the list when I Marie Kondo my house.
 I like to revisit them, some a multiplicity of times.
-I often don’t reread the whole thing, just the last couple of chapters leading to the happy dénouement.
-I like revisiting happy times and places.
+They’re old friends.
+I don’t need to reread the whole thing, just the chapters leading up to the happy dénouement.

 I used to be embarrassed by the number of books I have around the house, but with e-books came the solution.
-No one knows the little tablet you’re toting has more than eight-hundred books stored inside.
-Technology is an amazing thing, really, although you don’t technically own e-books.
-Rather, you have lifetime access to the book, until you die or the company goes under.
+No one knows the little tablet you’re toting has hundreds of books stored inside.
+Technology is amazing although you don’t technically own the e-books.
+Rather, you have lifetime access, until you die or the company goes under.
 Fingers crossed for Kindle.

 I went through a time in my life where the only books I’d read were dark and ugly.
-Things would end badly.
-True stories or fiction, the books hurt.
+True stories or fiction, the books hurt; they were about misery and dysfunction and pain.
 I thought they’d be an outlet for the darkness inside but reading them made things worse.
-Turns out, I need the light.
-Wallowing in the pit with other sad and damaged people, even if they’re fictional, is not helpful.
+As it turns out, counterbalancing with light is a better choice.
+Wallowing in the pit, even a fictional one, isn’t helpful.

-When things in my life are really dire, mentally and emotionally, I turn to the two rows of shelves with the oldest of the books – meaning the ones I’ve had the longest.
-I do have some technically older books, including an enormously cool dictionary I bought at a garage sale, but the shelves I’m focused on host the children’s books.
+When things in my life seem especially dire, I turn to the shelves with the oldest of the books – meaning the ones I’ve had the longest.
+I have some that are technically older including an enormously dictionary I bought at a garage sale, but the shelves I focus on when I’m in distress are those that hold the children’s books.

-For me, there’s nothing better than rereading the stories I loved from way back when.
-They too end in happily ever afters – that preference was apparently formed in the womb.
-I like fantasy series’ like The Dark is Rising by Susan Cooper or the Time Quintet (including A Wrinkle in Time) by Madeleine L’Engle.
-I like stories featuring strong young women like the Anne books by L. M. Montgomery or Laura Ingalls Wilder’s Little House on the Prairie books.
+For me, there’s no better therapeutic escape than rereading the stories I loved as a child.
+The ones I kept also end in happily ever after – that preference was apparently formed in the womb.
+I have four or five shelves dedicated to the kids’ books, including fantasies like The Dark is Rising by Susan Cooper and Madeleine L’Engle’s Time Quintet, and stories featuring strong young women like L. M. Montgomery’s Anne books and Laura Ingalls Wilder’s Little House on the Prairie collection.

-Reading books I’ve already read is meditative.
-I sink into them and drift away from the world.
-I’m no longer myself, I’m in the books, unaware of things around and inside me.
-I’ve always read this way; the book takes over and I soon notice nothing else at all.
-That can be a good thing.
-Everyone needs an escape, sometimes.
+I find rereading meditative.
+I sink into the words and drift away from the world.
+I’m no longer myself, I’m in the book, unaware of things around and inside me.
+I’ve always read this way; the book takes over and I vanish.

-I like books with happily ever after.
+I like books with a happy ever after.
 Sue me.
 There’s enough dark and ugly in the world.
-I don’t need to seek it out when I’m trying to practice selfcare.
+I don’t need to seek it out when I’m doing something I like.

 What do you use to escape from the world for a while?